kevinm-ou/BLUMEGROUPSAMPLECODE/README.md

 2) EasyMakeFileDemo
   a) A simple demo on using Makefiles
   Run make to compile the files.
 It also shows what happens when you have a header file and if you don't want to use one.
 Best practice is to use one.

+3) GSL-MakefileDemo
+In example 2, it gives a simple make file demo that should help in most cases.
+For GSL, you have to be strict in the order you link the gsl libraries in general.
+This folder gives an example makefile for gsl that is robust for compiling on most (being safe in language) systems.
+It has a main file that calls a gsl function and a subroutine file that calls a gsl function (plus the header for linking).
+Sample output is shown in the SampleOutput.md file.